 After moving closer to South Mountain, I decided to start heading up this route made popular by JuanJaimeiii and lindaagm.
 I was kind of shocked that it wasn’t an official description.

 Starting from the trailhead at the end of Chandler Blvd, you will cover the first mile or so through winding desert.
-At right around the 0.6 mile point you will cross the first wash.
+At right around the 0.6-mile point, you will cross the first wash.
 Continue onward basically directly across the wash.
-At the 1 mile point you encounter the 2nd wash; here is where the follow the wash to the left briefly before climbing out.
-The trail is super easy to follow but my first few times out here I had to give each one a second look.
+At the 1 mile point, you encounter the 2nd wash; here is where to follow the wash to the left briefly before climbing out.
+The trail is super easy to follow, but my first few times out here, I had to give each one a second look.

 The journey up the switchbacks to this first peak is probably the toughest physical aspect of this out and back.
-Once you achieve the ridgeline you can make really good time.
-As you make your way up the switchbacks, Goat Hill
+Once you achieve the ridgeline, you can make really good time.
+As you make your way up the switchbacks, Goat Hill comes into view.